viperproject/prusti-assistant/README.md

 Basic code-completion snippets are provided for Prusti annotations.

+## Verification cache

+By default, Prusti transparently caches verification requests.

+* When running Prusti in a crate the cache is stored on disk in the `target/verify` folder.
+To clear the cache: close vscode, delete that folder, then reopen vscode.
+* When running Prusti on standalone Rust programs the cache is not persisted on disk.
+To clear the cache, it's enough to restart the Prusti server with the command explained above.

 ## Troubleshooting

 If Prusti fails to run, you can inspect Prusti's log from VS Code (View -> Output -> Prusti Assistant) and see if one of the following solutions applies to you.